brad90/Fringer_UX_Design/README.md

 done in the settings and would then only ever show comedies on the main profile page.

 3) The main page - advertisement:

+The larger main image on the main page would give apel opportunity to add advertisement.
+Both static images and videos would be able to render in this section allowing the buiness to gain income from ads/sponsors.